Ghana: Clothing

 Kente is also woven by the Ewe people (Ewe Kente) in the Volta Region.
-The main weaving centers are Agortime area and Agbozume.
+The main weaving centres are Agortime area and Agbozume.
 Agbozume has a vibrant kente market attracting patrons from all over west Africa and the diaspora.

 Contemporary Ghanaian fashion includes traditional and modern styles and fabrics and has made its way into the African and global fashion scene.
 The cloth known as African print fabric was created out of Dutch wax textiles.
 It is believed that in the late 19th century, Dutch ships on their way to Asia stocked with machine-made textiles that mimicked Indonesian batik stopped at many West African ports on the way.
 The fabrics did not do well in Asia.
 However, in West Africa—mainly Ghana where there was an already established market for cloths and textiles—the client base grew and it was changed to include local and traditional designs, colours and patterns to cater to the taste of the new consumers.
-Today outside of Africa it is called "Ankara," and it has a client base well beyond Ghana and Africa as a whole.
+Today outside of Africa it is called "Ankara", and it has a client base well beyond Ghana and Africa as a whole.
 It is popular among Caribbean peoples and African Americans; celebrities such as Solange Knowles and her sister Beyoncé have been seen wearing African print attire.
 Many designers from countries in North America and Europe are now using African prints, and they have gained a global interest.
 British luxury fashion house Burberry created a collection around Ghanaian styles.
-American musician Gwen Stefani has repeatedly incorporated African prints into her clothing line and can often be seen wearing it.
 Internationally acclaimed Ghanaian-British designer Ozwald Boateng introduced African print suits in his 2012 collection.